ge3224/tailkick/README.md

 ## <a name="more-about-tailwind"></a>More About Tailwind CSS

 Tailwind CSS describes itself as a "utility-first CSS framework."
-It is an extensive collection of class selectors mapped to carefully constrained rulesets — "primitive utilities."
-You style HTML elements by adding and removing Tailwind classes in your markup.
+It is an extensive library of class selectors mapped to carefully constrained rulesets called &ldquo;primitive utilities.&rdquo; You style HTML elements by adding and removing Tailwind classes in your markup.
 Tailwind users often say it increases their productivity and is easier to manage as their projects grow in complexity.

-The Tailwind framework is a descendant of Atomic CSS, which achieved notarity with Thierry Koblentz's 2013 essay [*Challenging CSS Best Practices*](https://www.smashingmagazine.com/2013/10/challenging-css-best-practices-atomic-approach/).
-In his article, Koblentz introduces the concept of breaking down styles into irreducible units to make them more reusable.

 Fans love Tailwind because it addresses well-known pain points associated with CSS development:

-- No more need to come up with silly class names for new styles
+- No more need to come up with silly class names for new styles (e.g. `card4__subttl--lightorange3`)
 - An end to sprawling additions in the CSS as a website grows with new features and designs
 - Dead code is eliminated; refactoring feels safer

+The Tailwind framework is a descendant of Atomic CSS, which achieved notarity with Thierry Koblentz's 2013 essay [*Challenging CSS Best Practices*](https://www.smashingmagazine.com/2013/10/challenging-css-best-practices-atomic-approach/).
 Read more about [Tailwind's philosophy](https://tailwindcss.com/docs/utility-first) on its website.
 (See also [The Evolution of Scalable CSS](https://frontendmastery.com/posts/the-evolution-of-scalable-css/).)

 ## <a name="contributing"></a>Contributing to TailKick